48 Notable alumni of

 -

-Estelle Asmodelle, formerly known as Estelle Maria Croot, is an Australian polymath.
-She is a model, actress, belly dancer, musician, activist, abstract artist and physicist.
-She became Australia's first legally recognised transgender person registered with the Births, Deaths and Marriages Department of New South Wales on 13 October 1987.
-Shortly thereafter, she received a newly issued passport under her updated name, featuring the gender marker 'F' for female.
-This was the first instance of a passport being issued to a transgender individual in Australia with the revised gender designation.
-In 1986, she was labelled "Australia’s First Sex-Change Pin-up Girl".
-Asmodelle was a controversial figure in the 1980s and has been the subject of much media attention.
+Estelle Asmodelle, formerly known as Estelle Maria Croot, is an Australian polymath and transgender activist.
+She has also worked as a model, actress, belly dancer, musician, abstract artist, and physicist.
+On 13 October 1987, she became the first legal transgender person in Australia to be recognised by the Births, Deaths and Marriages Department of New South Wales.
+She was the first Australian trans person to receive a passport with a revised gender marker.
+In 1986, she was referred to as "Australia’s First Sex-Change Pin-up Girl" and has received media coverage since the 1980s.

 -